On some universal Morse-Sard type Theorem: Introduction

 \section{Introduction}

-The Morse--Sard theorem in its classical form states that the image of the set of critical points of a $\CC^{n-m+1}$ smooth mapping $v\colon \R^n \to \R^m$ has zero Lebesgue measure in $\R^m$.
-More precisely, assuming that $n \geq m$, the set of critical points for $v$ is $Z_v=\{x\in\R^n\,:\,\rank \nabla v(x)<m\}$ and the conclusion is that
+The Morse--Sard theorem in its classical form states that the image of the set of critical points of a $\CC^{n-d+1}$ smooth mapping $v\colon \R^n \to \R^{d}$ has zero Lebesgue measure in $\R^{d}$.
+More precisely, assuming that $n \geq d$, the set of critical points for $v$ is $Z_v=\{x\in\R^n\,:\,\rank \nabla v(x)<d\}$ and the conclusion is that

-The theorem was proved by Morse~\cite{Mo} in the case $m=1$ and subsequently by Sard~\cite{S} in the general vector--valued case.
-The celebrated results of Whitney~\cite{Wh} show that the $\CC^{n-m+1}$ smoothness assumption on the mapping $v$ is sharp.
-However, the following result gives valuable information also for less smooth mappings. {\bf Theorem A (Dubovitski\u{\i}~1957~\cite{Du})}.
-Here and in the following we interpret $\H^\beta$ as the counting measure when $\beta\le0$.
-Thus for $k\ge n-m+1$ we have $\nu \le0$, and $\H^\nu$ in (\ref{dub1}) becomes simply the counting measure, so the Dubovitski\u{\i} theorem contains the Morse--Sard theorem as particular case\footnote{It is interesting to note that this first Dubovitski\u{\i} theorem remained almost unnoticed by West mathematicians for a long time; another proof was given in the recent paper~\cite{BHS} covering also some extensions to the case of H\"{o}lder spaces; see also~\cite{HZ} for the Sobolev case.}.
+The theorem was proved by Morse~\cite{Mo} in the case $d=1$ and subsequently by Sard~\cite{S} in the general vector--valued case.
+The celebrated results of Whitney~\cite{Wh} show that the $\CC^{n-d+1}$ smoothness assumption on the mapping $v$ is sharp.
+However, the following result gives valuable information also for less smooth mappings. {\bf Theorem A (Dubovitski\u{\i}~1957~\cite{Du})}. {\sl Let $n,d,k \in \N$, and let $v \colon \R^n\to\R^{d}$ be a $\CC^k$--smooth mapping.
+Put $\nu=n-d-k+1$.
+Then

+where $\H^\nu$ denotes the $\nu$--dimensional Hausdorff measure.} Here and in the following we interpret $\H^\beta$ as the counting measure when $\beta\le0$.
+Thus for $k\ge n-d+1$ we have $\nu \le0$, and $\H^\nu$ in (\ref{dub1}) becomes simply the counting measure, so the Dubovitski\u{\i} theorem contains the Morse--Sard theorem as particular case\footnote{It is interesting to note that this first Dubovitski\u{\i} theorem remained almost unnoticed by West mathematicians for a long time; another proof was given in the recent paper~\cite{BHS} covering also some extensions to the case of H\"{o}lder spaces; see also~\cite{HZ} for the Sobolev case.}.

 A few years later and almost simultaneously, Dubovitski\u{\i}~\cite{Du2} in 1967 and Federer \cite[Theorem 3.4.3]{Fed} in 1969\footnote{Federer announced~\cite{Fed66} his result in 1966, this announcement (without any proofs) was sent on~08.02.1966.
-For the historical details, Dubovitski\u{\i} sent his paper~\cite{Du2} (with complete proofs) a month earlier, on~10.01.1966.} published another important generalization of the Morse--Sard theorem. {\bf Theorem B (Dubovitski\u{\i}--Federer)}. {\sl For $n,k,d \in \N$ let $m\in\{1,\dots,\min (n,d)\}$ and $v \colon \R^n\to\R^d$ be a $\CC^k$--smooth mapping.
-Put $q_\circ=m+\frac{\nu}k=m-1+\frac{n-m+1}k$.
+For the historical details, Dubovitski\u{\i} sent his paper~\cite{Du2} (with complete proofs) a month earlier, on~10.01.1966.} published another important generalization of the Morse--Sard theorem. {\bf Theorem B (Dubovitski\u{\i}--Federer)}. {\sl For $n,k,d \in \N$ let $m\in\{0,\dots,\min (n,d)-1\}$ and $v \colon \R^n\to\R^d$ be a $\CC^k$--smooth mapping.
+Put $q_\circ=m +\frac{n-m }k$.
 Then